ydroal/holbertonschool-low_level_programming/more_malloc_free/README.md

 # C - More malloc, free

 This is the project with C.
-learn about Automatic and dynamic allocation, malloc, calloc et realloc aussi.
+learn about Automatic and dynamic allocation, malloc, calloc et realloc too.

 ## General